MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **mail_folder_type** - what type of folder was selected during the side bar action, if any.

-- **sidebar_type** - tracks the type of side bar associated with this event, i.e. mail or calendar to helps us ensure the navigation from the favorites setting works properly
+- **sidebar_type** - tracks the type of side bar associated with this event, i.e. mail or calendar to help us ensure the navigation from the favorites setting works properly

 The following fields are collected: